OData/v3ProtocolDocument/OData.markdown

 Vocabularies provide the ability to annotate metadata as well as instance data, and define a powerful extensibility point for OData.

-Metadata annotations can be used to define additional characteristics or capabilities of a metadata element, such as a service, entitytype, property, function, action, parameter, or association.
-For example, a metadata annotation may define ranges of valid values for a particular field, or required query operators for a particular entityset.
+Metadata annotations can be used to define additional characteristics or capabilities of a metadata element, such as a service, entity type, property, function, action, parameter, or association.
+For example, a metadata annotation may define ranges of valid values for a particular field, or required query operators for a particular entity set.

-Instance annotations can be used to define additional information associated with a particular feed, resource or property; for example whether a particular property is read-only for a particular instance.
+Instance annotations can be used to define additional information associated with a particular result, entity or property; for example whether a particular property is read-only for a particular instance.

 Annotations that apply across instances SHOULD be specified within the metadata.
 Where the same annotation is defined at both the metadata and instance level, the instance-annotation overrides whatever defaults have been specified at the metadata level.